- Habitat Stewardship — Steward California oaks and other native species on Stanford University open space lands.

 - Liveable City — Research and advocate for ecologically-informed public policy and individual action to improve quality of life in cities and towns.

-In 1980, Magic began working in partnership with Stanford University biology faculty and land managers to regenerate failing oak populations on the foothills which rise to the southwest of the central campus.
+In 1980, Magic began working in partnership with Stanford University biology faculty and land managers to regenerate failing oak populations in the foothills which rise to the southwest of the central campus.

 We pursue this work to enhance the ecological integrity of local open space used by hundreds of thousands of visitors annually and to provide opportunities for people who want to learn about ecology by protecting and restoring qualities of the environment on which all of us depend.
 Over decades, tens of thousands of volunteers have established thousands of oaks and tens of thousands of other native plants.